TZstatsADS/Fall2020-Project1-shyuwang/README.md

     * What are the characteristics of the interviewees that voted for Donald Trump?

-        * What were different candidates' supporters' opinion on Obama, the previous president?
+        * What were their opinion on Obama, the previous president?

         * What were their opinion on the U.S. economy since 2008?